 “Working with young people is fantastic,” she said.

 “Treating people across a range of ages means you also get to work with different family members and services in the community, like schools.
 Being able to interact across a broad range of areas is great."

 Ms Ryan is involved in a Child Parent Psychology (CPP) therapy pilot program being trialled by CAMHS.

-Senior Clinician Grant Searle, , explained the increased demands on the CAMHS team’s resources.
+Senior Clinician Grant Searle explained how there had been increased demands on the CAMHS team’s resources.